 Photo Credit: Dean Davis

 Natalie Peeterse has an MFA from the University of Montana.
 She is the editor of Bright Bones: Contemporary Montana Writing and Verde Que Te Quiero Verde: Poems after Federico Garcia Lorca.
 She was included in I Go to the Ruined Place: Contemporary Poems in Defense of Global Human Rights (Lost Horse Press).
 Her chapbook Black Birds : Blue Horse, An Elegy won the Gold Line Press Poetry Prize in 2011.
 A second chapbook, Dreadful : Luminosity, Letters, was published by Educe Press in the spring of 2017.
 She has been a fellow with the Arizona Commission on the Arts, a participant at the Squaw Valley Community of Writers, an artist in residence at the Caldera Institute and most recently a participant in the 2018 US Poets in Mexico in Merida, Yucatan and most recently a Visiting Scholar at the University of Washington’s Whiteley Center at the Friday Harbor Laboratories.
 She is a recipient of the 2013 Artist Innovation Award by the Montana Arts Council.
-She lives in Helena, Montana where she is on the board of the Drumlummon Institute and where she works on Open Country Press.
+She lives in Helena, Montana where she works on Open Country Press.